 |Maths Clinic||If you have a problem in Maths (small or big, easy or hard) please do not suffer in silence!

-Maths clinic is now running daily for Upper School pupils:
+Maths clinic is now running every day except on Wednesdays for Upper School pupils.

 Maths clinic is intended for sorting out any difficulties pupils may experience during the course of the year.
 Staff will deal with reinforcing skills and helping with misconceptions.
 There is no set list of topics for individual sessions.